Skip to content

 envs dict None Environment variables, both keys and values are strings

-callback_url str None Callback URL, after the command is executed, stdout and stderr will be sent to the specified URL via POST
+callback_url str None Callback URL, after the command is executed, stdout and stderr will be sent to the specified URL using POST

-Usually used with the wait=False parameter for async callback
+Generally used with the wait=False parameter to achieve asynchronous callback

 timeout int 3 Request timeout